Your Trusted Cornea Specialists in Jacksonville and Nocatee, FL

-During traditional corneal transplant surgery (also known as Penetrating Keratoplasty or PKP), a patients cloudy or diseased cornea is removed and a human donor cornea (taken from an organ donor) is used to replace the diseased cornea.
-Very small sutures are used to hold the donor cornea in place while it heals.
-These sutures are gradually removed in the months following surgery as the donor cornea heals into place.
-The most common eye conditions that lead to the need for corneal transplant surgery are: keratoconus, Fuch's corneal dystrophy, bullous keratopathy, post-infectious corneal scars, as well as traumatic injury.
-Patients who have undergone corneal transplant surgery are at lifelong risk for rejection of the transplant and must agree to maintain regulary scheduled follow up visits with their corneal surgeon.
+During traditional corneal transplant surgery (also known as Penetrating Keratoplasty or PKP), the unhealthy cornea is removed and a donor cornea is used as replacement.
+Small sutures hold the donor cornea in place while it heals and are gradually removed in the months following surgery.
+The most common eye conditions that lead to the need for corneal transplant surgery are: keratoconus, Fuch’s corneal dystrophy, bullous keratopathy, post-infectious corneal scars, as well as traumatic injury.
+Patients who have undergone corneal transplant surgery are at lifelong risk for rejection of the transplant and must agree to maintain regularly-scheduled visits following their surgery.

 DSEK (Descemet’s Stripping Endothelial Keratoplasty)

-A more modern and very promising type of corneal transplantation has been introduced for those patients with primarily endothelial corneal disease such as Fuch's dystrophy and bullous keratopathy.
-During this procedure only the innermost endothelial layer of the patient's cornea is replaced by a similar layer of corneal donor tissue.
-This allows for not only a safer surgical procedure but much quicker visual recovery and less post-operative discomfort.
+For those patients with primarily endothelial corneal disease, such as Fuch’s dystrophy and bullous keratopathy, a modern and promising type of corneal transplantation has been introduced.
+During this procedure, only the innermost endothelial layer of the patient’s cornea is replaced by a similar layer of corneal donor tissue.
+This allows for a safer surgical procedure, faster visual recovery, and less post-operative discomfort.
 Additionally, the likelihood of post-operative transplant rejection may be less than with traditional corneal transplantation.
-While this procedure is newer, it has been Dr. Barnhorst’s experience that DSEK is generally safe with good long-term results and much quicker visual recovery than traditional corneal transplant surgery.
+While this procedure is newer, it has been Dr. Barnhorst’s experience that DSEK has excellent, long-term results.